HansBambel/gpt-2/README.md

 	a.
 If using an environment (with anaconda): activate the conda environement (e.g.: `activate gpt-2`)
 3. (only needs to be done once) Download model `python download_model.py 117M`
 4. Encode your data set as Byte-Pair Encoding (only needs to be done once per dataset) `python encode.py --model_name 117M data\<yourData>.txt data\<yourData>.npz`
-	a.
-Then only use the npz file for training
+	- Then only use the npz file for training
-	Note: When using another model this needs to be done again
+	- Note: When using another model this needs to be done again
-	Note: it is possible to give the encoding a file or a whole directory.
+	- Note: it is possible to give the encoding a file or a whole directory.
 It will go through every file in the directory then.
 (The parameters for training a model are well described in train.py)
-5. Train the 117M model: `python train.py --model_name 117M --run_name trained117M --dataset data\<yourData>.npz --batch_size 1 --top_p 0.9 --save_every 2000 --sample_every 1000`
+5. Train the 117M model: `python train.py --model_name 117M --run_name <yourModelName> --dataset data\<yourData>.npz --batch_size 1 --top_p 0.9 --save_every 2000 --sample_every 1000`
-   - Train the 345M model: `python train.py --model_name 345M --run_name run345M --dataset data\writingprompts.npz --batch_size 1 --top_p 0.9 --save_every 2000 --sample_every 1000`
+   - Train the 345M model: `python train.py --model_name 345M --run_name <yourModelName> --dataset data\<yourData>.npz --batch_size 1 --top_p 0.9 --save_every 2000 --sample_every 1000`
    - If training the 345M model did not work due to OOM issues it is possible to use SGD instead of ADAM:
 	 - TODO try with memory_saving_gradients
-   - `python train.py --model_name 345M --run_name run345M --dataset data\storyvilleStripped345M.npz --optimizer sgd --learning_rate 0.001 --batch_size 1 --top_p 0.9 --save_every 2000 --sample_every 1000`
+   - `python train.py --model_name 345M --run_name <yourModelName> --dataset data\<yourData>.npz --optimizer sgd --learning_rate 0.001 --batch_size 1 --top_p 0.9 --save_every 2000 --sample_every 1000`
 	 - To resume from the latest checkpoint (there will be a folder checkpoint) just run the line from 5. again
 	 - To resume from a specific checkpoint `python train.py --restore_from path/to/checkpoint --model_name 117M --dataset data\<yourData>.npz --batch_size 1 --top_p 0.9 --save_every 2500 --sample_every 1000`
 	 - To start fresh either delete the folder or run `python train.py --restore_from `fresh` --model_name 117M --dataset data\<yourData>.npz --batch_size 1 --top_p 0.9 --save_every 2500 --sample_every 1000`